Central South Island Reel Life October 2018

-The high country season opens on Saturday November 4.
+The high country season opens on Saturday, November the 3rd.

-We anticipate a good start to the season and hope to see you on the water.
+We anticipate a good start to the high country season and hope to see you on the water.

-Our team of rangers will be out an about on opening weekend so once again a friendly reminder to carry your licence with you.
+Our team of rangers will be out an about on opening weekend, so a friendly reminder - please carry your licence with you.

-Before heading out on Saturday the 4th it will pay to do two three things, the first being to check your 2017-2018 regulation guide by clicking here to ensure you’re up to date with the regulations, especially if you intend to fish the Ahuriri River which remains closed until December in its upper reaches.
+Before heading out on Saturday the 3rd it will pay to check your 2018-2019 regulation guide by clicking here to ensure you’re up to date with the rules & regs.

-Our Kids Fishing Day is fast approaching and once again will be held at Loch Cameron near Twizel.
+Our Kids Salmon Fishing Day is fast approaching and once again we'll be holding the event at Loch Cameron near Twizel.

 Click here to visit our website and find all the details.

-If you enjoy reading this Reel Life email newsletter and would like more frequent updates and reports on all topics fishing and Fish & Game, we encourage you to sign up to the Central South Island and North Canterbury Weekly Fishing Reports.
+If you enjoy reading this Reel Life email newsletter and would like more frequent updates and reports on fishing topics and Fish & Game operations, we encourage you to sign up to the Central South Island and North Canterbury Weekly report.

 Click here to link to the weekly report sign-up form.